HEY! Listen, a lot of the information on this page is outdated. The pandemic has rendered much (…but not all!) of the information below incorrect.

 We’re approximately 4km on the road from Peña Blanca, Cortés, to Las Vegas/El Mochito in the village of Los Naranjos.

-The road is paved up to 300 meters from our door.
+The road is fully-paved up to 3km away and semi-paved up to 300 meters from our door.
+The last 3km can sometimes be a bit bumpy, but in Honduras all good things lie at the end of a rough road.
 Small cars can make it without any problem; you do not need high-clearance or 4×4.

 Specific instructions depending on which direction you’re arriving from: